67cole/dungeon_mania/assumptions.md

     -   Spiders can't spawn on edge of dungeon
     -   The max amount of spiders is 8
     -   A spider cannot spawn on or under a boulder
+    -   When the player drinks an invincibility potion, the spiders will break out of the cycle and run as far as it can.
+Once invincibility potion ends, it will begin the cycle again at its new location
+    -   The spider can run outside the map whilst invincibility is still active

 Mercenary